|Let's clear up a myth. "Cell tower lease buyout firms will pay almost anything to

 sub leases are tier 1's or tier 2's that is a positive.
 The fact that the tenant

-added fiber optics, a big expense, says that they feel the site is going to be
+added fiber, a big expense, says that they feel the site is going to be

 around for a while.
 This site should bring near top pricing.